 Survive the night

 Code your agent and find a way to reach the ruinsStart the night activity

 You can continue to create new and exciting projects by downloading your free trial of Minecraft: Education Edition

 Learn to code

-If the Maker Champion projects have inspired you, there are many clubs and programmes across the UK, where you can try lots more activities and build your skills.
-Here's our pick of the best coding and digital making schemes.
+Feeling inspired by the Maker Champion projects?
+There are many clubs and programmes across the UK for you to continue learning and build digital skills.
+Here’s our pick of the best:

 In partnership with Microsoft and UK Youth, Generation Code allows young people, aged 11 - 19, to get creative with code, bringing coding to life as they make all sorts of cool creations.
 Generation Code empowers young people to become digital creators in an ever-changing global society.Visit Generation Code

 CoderDojo has built an international network of free volunteer-led programming clubs for young people aged 7 to 17.
 Visit a Dojo where you can learn to code, build a website, create an app or a game, and explore technology in an informal, creative and social environment.Visit CoderDojo